naturalis/storage-analytics/README.md

 ### `data_status`

-In order to make a really rough distinction with regard to the status of data we use three basic statuses:
+In order to make a really rough distinction with regard to the status of data we use the following status indicators:
   * `preparation`
   * `production`
   * `archive`